|

 output-meta (Off)

-category, and may change if the locale is changed.
+may change if the locale changes.

 page-completions (On)